-The costs of generation vary from island to island due to diesel fuel transport costs, however in 2009 TPL changed the structure across the four islands to create a more uniform price, providing the same retail tariff across all major islands.
+The cost of generation varies from island to island due to diesel fuel transport costs.
+In 2009, however, TPL changed the structure across the four islands to create a more uniform price, providing the same retail tariff across all major islands.
 The cost per kWh on each island as of February 2018 was 0.8514 Tongan pa’anga (TOP).
-Figure 7 details the monthly retail electricity rate in Tonga, along with the associated cost of diesel fuel import to Tonga where available.
+Figure 7 details the monthly retail electricity rate in Tonga, along with the associated cost of diesel fuel imported to Tonga where available.
 A spike in the cost of diesel in 2008 rapidly increased rates.
-In April 2017, in order to lessen the impact of rate increases on consumers, the government introduced a subsidized lifeline tariff, with a fixed rate at 0.7 TOP for the first 100 kWh of monthly consumption, applicable to all customers.
-While this rate structure may provide some economic benefit, especially to low-income households, it may also hinder motivations for installing energy efficiency or renewable energy technologies and practicing energy conservation.
+In April 2017, in order to lessen the impact of rate increases on consumers, the government introduced a subsidised lifeline tariff, with a fixed rate at 0.7 TOP for the first 100 kWh of monthly consumption, applicable to all customers.
+While this rate structure may provide some economic benefit, especially to low-income households, it may also hinder the motivation for installing energy efficiency or renewable energy technologies and for practising energy conservation.